 Special teams not so special

-The Canucks will continue their preseason journey against the Edmonton Oilers on Thursday night.
-Puck drop is set for 6pm PST.
+The Canucks will continue their road trip on Thursday night with a match-up against Marc-Andre Fleury and the winless Chicago Blackhawks.
+Puck drop is set for 5:30pm PST.

 What were your thoughts from Tuesday’s letdown in Buffalo?
 Make sure to drop a comment below!